Promoting Responsible Pet Ownership and Non-lethal Feral Cat Control

 Sask.
 Alley Cats is a province-wide cat rescue program.
 Our charity is a no-kill operation.
 We believe that the euthanasia of a healthy domestic or feral cat is not rescuing.
 A successful rescue should involve the cat being alive and happy.

 Where do your cats come from?
 People across the province will call Sask Alley Cats when they find or catch an abandoned or feral cat or kitten.
 Many of these animals may be frightened or injured, pregnant or aggressive.
-It is the fear of many people that if they send the animal to the local SPCA shelter, it will be put down.
+It is the fear of many people who if they send the animal to the local SPCA shelter, it will be put down.
 Their fears would be correct.
 SPCAs across Canada still put down an average of 75% of their animals.
 People want to feel good about getting an animal off the street.
 Sending a cat to a shelter that may kill him/her just makes people feel guilty afterward and they are less likely to help other animals at a later date.
 People call us because we don’t kill our animals without extreme cause.

 Compared to other shelters, how many animals do you put down?
 Our death rate is less than 5%.
 These are animals who are suffering from an incurable disease or problem that makes an adoption impossible or for staying in foster care.
 Please keep in mind that being a no-kill shelter is extremely more expensive and requires your support to remain so.